 You should have a passport valid for the duration of the expedition and your travel dates with two spare pages left, and it is recommended to have six months remaining before expiry.
 Please send a clear, colour copy of your passport to Secret Compass ahead of the expedition and carry photocopies with you on the expedition in a safe place.

-Arrive in Beijing and make your way to the team hotel by 1800 to meet your leader.
+Arrive in Beijing and make your way to the team hotel (to be confirmed closer to departure) by 1800 to meet your leader.
 Welcome meal and expedition briefing.
-US team members to pick up visas from North Korea embassy representative.

 Transfer to airport.
 At approximately 1300 Fly Beijing – Pyongyang.
 Met by guides & driver and transfer to Taedonggang microbrewery for drink and briefing from local guides.
 Restaurant Dinner & transfer to hotel.

-Continue trek to Piro Peak, summit mountain and descend back down the valley and have a traditional Korean BBQ dinner at the Hyangsan Hotel, before driving back to Pyongyang in the evening.
+Today you will summit the mountain and descend back down the valley through the Chonthae Valley and pass Paekun Rock to a welcome traditional Korean BBQ dinner at the Hyangsan Hotel, before driving back to Pyongyang in the evening.

 Full day drive to Mt Kumgang through the mountains and along the coast.
-Opportunity to visit traditional Korean spa.
+Opportunity to visit traditional Korean spa to relax after your multi-day trek (spa treatments not included).

 In the morning will be a three-hour hike in Manmulsan, climbing up very steep ladders and trails for amazing views at the summit.
-In the afternoon visit Samil Lake & Sea Kumyang (which is in the DMZ).
+In the afternoon visit Samil Lake & Sea Kumyang. (which is in the DMZ) near the South Korean border.

-Full day hike to Sejongbong, via Kuryong Waterfall (7-8 hours).
-Optional walk extension (90 mins) to Fairies Pools, site of famous Korean Legends.
+Full day hike to Sejongbong, via Kuryong Waterfall (7-8 hours) with an optional walk extension (90 mins) to Fairies Pools, a site of famous Korean legends.

-Drive to Masikryong Ski resort (stop at Wonsan en-route for lunch).
+Drive to Masikryong Ski resort stopping at Sijung beach for a quick dip and at Wonsan for lunch en-route

 In the morning trek to the top of the Masikryong Ski Resort.
 Drive to Pyongyang in the afternoon and have dinner in the city.

-Daytrip to Panmunjom/DMZ (SK border).
+Daytrip along the reunification highway to Panmunjom/DMZ (SK border).
 Visit Armistice Talks Hall, border, Koryo History Museum & Stamp shop, Monument to the Three Point Charter for National Reunification.
 Farewell dinner in top Pyongyang restaurant.

 About Secret Compass itineraries